 WHERE TO VISIT

-Find out what’s on in the traditional port and holiday town of Wells-next-the Sea, it’s an important destination for fish and chips!
+Do find out what’s on in the traditional port and holiday town of Wells-next-the Sea, it’s an important destination for fish and chips!

 Holkham Hall has lots of events and you can get an all-day parking ticket that’s also valid at Holkham beach.

 Norfolk Ornithologists Association has several birdwatching sites locally, the best-known at Holme-next-the Sea.
+The website includes recent sightings.

 Norfolk Wildlife Trust publishes a month-by-month guide of what to see at local reserves, including Ringstead Downs and Holme Dunes on the coast, and inland at Syderstone Common.
-It’s well worth travelling a bit further to visit the reserve at Cley, where the visitor centre has a comfortable café where you can look out over the marsh towards the sea without even putting your boots on.
+It’s well worth travelling a bit further to visit the reserve at Cley, the visitor centre has a comfortable café where you can look out over the marsh towards the sea without even putting your boots on.

 Bircham Windmill is 10 minutes’ drive for a family day out in the summer months.